 The campers all have gray canvas, can I special order an alternate color tent?

+No, we have standardized our tents, though photos of earlier models can be found on the website with custom tents.
 We elected to go with gray as a neutral color that hides the dirt & grime that seems to accompany outdoor adventures.

 How much room is there on top?
 How big is the bed?